Spagettileg/reboot-pbf/README.md

 •	[psycopg2](https://pypi.org/project/psycopg2/) a PostgreSQL production database adapter for Python

 •	[Stripe](https://stripe.com/gb) payment platform to validate debit and credit card payments securely

+•	[Sweetify](https://pypi.org/project/sweetify/) allows you to use SweetAlert2 for your temporary messages

 •	[Travis](https://travis-ci.com/) for continuous integration via GitHub and autonomous testing of project code